 Do Cloth Masks Help Slow the Spread?

-For the record up front: I think "masks work".
-The main question I have is how effective they are (do they slow the spread 1% or 20% or 50% or 99.9%)?
+For the record up front: I think "masks work to reduce infections" if used properly and made out of the correct materials.
+The main question I have is how effective they are in the real world, with cloth masks made out of inferior materials, worn improperly, and rarely washed (do they slow the spread 1% or 20% or 50% or 99.9%)?
 A secondary question is what works better: cloth or paper surgical masks, or N95 masks?
 And it irks me that by raising this question (which I think is legitimate) that I am labeled "anti-mask".
 This became political, and some sort of a dog whistle for conservatives or something like that.

 I have no problem with wearing a mask, and I did so throughout the pandemic.
 People didn't have to ask me to put it on, or "pull it up", I did it for several reasons including: